A Family Reintegration Coach bridges the gap between treatment and a sober home life.

 - companionship to 12-step meetings or other recovery based services

 - help in admittance to a recovery home or sober living

-- as well as many other services that would aide in early recovery
+- as well as many other services that would aid in early recovery

-The Coaches are also available to stay for additional days depending on the families desires and the individual case.
+The Coaches are also available to stay for additional days depending on the family’s desires and the individual case.

-The reintegration will be facilitated by one of our professional Family Reintegration Coaches.
-Our Coaches have years of experience in their own recovery, interventions, and family systems.
+The Reintegration will be facilitated by one of our professional Family Reintegration Coaches.
+Our Coaches have years of experience in interventions, family systems, and their own recovery.
 They will hold your hand through the most important days following discharge from treatment.
 If you have any questions, please feel free to contact us.